MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/allow-block-email-spoof.md

 The only differences are:

 - The **Remove allow entry after** setting in Step 4 is meaningless, because entries for spoofed senders never expire.
-- The **Allow entry note** setting in Step 4 doesn't apply to entries for spoofed senders.
+- The **Allow entry note** setting in Step 4 doesn't apply to entries for spoofed senders in the Tenant Allow/Block List.

 ### Use PowerShell to create allow entries for spoofed senders